dsikkema/playdo/TECHNICAL_NOTES.md

 2. **ConversationRepository** - Manages database operations for storing and retrieving conversations and messages in SQLite.

+3. **UserRepository** - Manages database operations for user authentication and management in SQLite.

-3. **ResponseGetter** - Interfaces with the Anthropic Claude API to generate AI responses for user messages.
+4. **ResponseGetter** - Interfaces with the Anthropic Claude API to generate AI responses for user messages.

-4. **Models** - Pydantic data models that represent conversations, messages, and content blocks, ensuring type safety across the application.
+5. **Models** - Pydantic data models that represent conversations, messages, content blocks, and users, ensuring type safety across the application.

-5. **Settings** - Configuration management via environment variables, making the application configurable across different environments.
+6. **Settings** - Configuration management via environment variables, making the application configurable across different environments.

-6. **CLI Interface** - A command-line interface for interacting with the application, useful for testing and development.
+7. **CLI Interface** - A command-line interface for interacting with the application, useful for testing and development.

 ## Main Application Structure